react-native-training/redux-4-ways/README.md

 # This goes along with the medium post Redux 4 Ways

-##You are now viewing the Redux Saga implementation
+##You are now viewing the Redux Observable implementation

 To see a particular implementation, click below: